-Laura Wainwright reviews Shattercone, a new collection of short stories by Tristan Hughes.
+Laura Wainwright reviews Shattercone, a new collection of short stories by Tristan Hughes, a book about connections despite distance.

 In A Field Guide to Getting Lost, Rebecca Solnit writes of ‘the blue of distance’.
 ‘The colour of that distance’, she explains, ‘is the colour of an emotion, the colour of solitude and of desire, the colour of there seen from here, the colour of where you are not.
 And the colour of where you can never go.
 Tristan Hughes’s Shattercone, a collection of nine fascinatingly interwoven short stories, set in Canada, the Great Lakes and in Wales, is a book of such distances – spatial and geographical, but also temporal, emotional, relational and existential.
 As the narrator of ‘Up Here’, who has left his old life behind and travelled to the isolated forests and lakes of Canada to live with his girlfriend, recalls: ‘what a wonder it was, this magic trick of distance; that could conjure you so effortlessly into another existence’.